 Benefits of using NEFT

 In the process of NEFT, you just have to enter the details of the beneficiary for the first time after which you can just select the beneficiary from the list, enter the amount and send.

-- No physical instrument needs to be transferred at any point of time, between the conducting parties, to conclude the transaction.
+- No physical instrument needs to be transferred at any point of time, between the conducting parties, to conclude the transaction

-- No visit to the bank is required, as long as a person holds a valid bank account.
+- No visit to the bank is required, as long as a person holds a valid bank account

 - Shortcomings of a physical instrument are easily overcome.
-This means that NEFT has completely omitted instances of physical damage of any monetary instruments, its theft or forging.
+This means that NEFT has completely omitted instances of physical damage of any monetary instruments, its theft or forging

-- Confirmation of a successful transaction can be easily received and viewed through email and SMS notifications.
+- Confirmation of a successful transaction can be easily received and viewed through email and SMS notifications

 - Internet banking can be initiated and conducted from any place.
-This means that a person does not need to be present at a particular location to make NEFT transactions.
+This means that a person does not need to be present at a particular location to make NEFT transactions

 NEFT vs RTGS

-RTGS stands for Real Time Gross Settlement.
+RTGS stands for Real-Time Gross Settlement.
 Under this system, the beneficiary bank gets transfer instructions immediately.
 The settlement is gross, meaning that each transaction takes place individually.
 Such payments are final and cannot be revoked.

 The only difference between NEFT and RTGS is that unlike in RTGS, the settlement of funds takes place in batches.
 Hourly time slots are fixed for the purpose and the settlement is allotted to one such time slot.

-Should you use NEFT?
+Why should you use NEFT?

 One of the best upsides of fund transfer through NEFT is that you have a legal record of a transaction which can be accessed at any time.
 This comes in use, in case of any dispute between parties or between authorities.
 In general, considering the ease of transactions with NEFT, it is highly advisable to make use of it.
 You can now easily use this fund transfer process after knowing what is NEFT.